ljw1004/vbspec/vb/expressions.md

 ### Object Operands

 In addition to the regular types supported by each operator, all operators support operands of type `Object`.
 Operators applied to `Object` operands are handled similarly to method calls made on `Object` values: a late-bound method call might be chosen, in which case the run-time type of the operands, rather than the compile-time type, determines the validity and type of the operation.
-If strict semantics are specified by the compilation environment or by `Option Strict`, any operators with operands of type `Object` cause a compile-time error, except for the `TypeOf...Is`, `Is` and `Is Not` operators.
+If strict semantics are specified by the compilation environment or by `Option Strict`, any operators with operands of type `Object` cause a compile-time error, except for the `TypeOf...Is`, `Is` and `IsNot` operators.

 When operator resolution determines that an operation should be performed late-bound, the outcome of the operation is the result of applying the operator to the operand types if the run-time types of the operands are types that are supported by the operator.
 The value `Nothing` is treated as the default value of the type of the other operand in a binary operator expression.
 In a unary operator expression, or if both operands are `Nothing` in a binary operator expression, the type of the operation is `Integer` or the only result type of the operator, if the operator does not result in `Integer`.
 The result of the operation is always then cast back to `Object`.
 If the operand types have no valid operator, a `System.InvalidCastException` exception is thrown.
 Conversions at run time are done without regard to whether they are implicit or explicit.